localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 ### Note

 This demo application is suitable for AWS and behaves the same as on LocalStack.
-You can try this out by running the Terraform configuration file to create the stack on AWS.
+You can try this out by running the Terraform configuration file against the real AWS.

 ![Application Diagram](cloud-pod-collab.png)